 The Town of St. Paul, Town of Elk Point and Summer Village of Horseshoe Bay lie within the County boundaries but have their own governance.
-There are numerous hamlets such as Ashmont, Heinsburg, Mallaig, Lafond, Lindbergh, Lottie Lake, St. Edouard, St. Lina, and St. Vincent which form part of the County.
+Hamlets within the County include Ashmont, Heinsburg, Mallaig, Lafond, Lindbergh, Lottie Lake, St. Edouard, St. Lina, and St. Vincent.

 We're a community that shares in your values.
 We work to live our core values in everything we do: we’ll be honest and transparent (even when it’s tough), we’ll be fair, we’ll share in and work towards success, we’ll be welcoming, and when it comes down to it we care.
 We’re not the city, we’re the un-city.

 Hours - Monday to Friday 8:30 a.m. to 4:30 p.m.

 Closed for lunch from noon to 1:00 p.m.

 Seasonal Hours - Monday to Friday 8:30 a.m. to 4:30 p.m.